 6. Poor Material Choice

-It’s rough out there, which is why it is important to take environmental conditions into consideration when choosing a what material your sign.
+It’s rough out there, which is why it is important to consider environmental conditions when choosing what material your sign.
 For example, A metal sign might not be the best thing if you are close to the beach because the salt in the air may make it rust faster.
-Be sure not to clip corners on the quality of materials; vinyl lettering doesn’t last forever, use a quality vinyl to give you the durability and extend the signs useful lifespan.
+Be sure not to clip corners on the quality of materials; vinyl lettering doesn’t last forever, use a quality vinyl to give you the durability and extend the lifespan of the sign.
 A good sign maker will be able to recommend the best materials for your sign.

-A shabby sign doesn’t speak well for a company; it gives a bad first impression.
+A shabby sign doesn’t speak well for a company; it gives a wrong first impression.
 Your sign is the face of your business and needs periodic maintenance to keep it from deteriorating and needing to be replaced.
-Cleaning and replacing aged materials will keep it bright and well presented.
+Cleaning and replacing aged materials will keep them bright and well presented.

-Tier 1 Signs has over 13 years experience in producing quality signage and can help you choose the best design, materials, and location for your sign.
+Tier One Signs has over 17 years of experience producing quality signage and can help you choose the best design, materials, and location for your sign.